FedEx Ground head faces contractor group's no-confidence vote

 Sept 6 (Reuters) - A former FedEx Corp FDX.N delivery contractor on Tuesday called for a no-confidence vote by contractors against FedEx Ground Chief Executive John Smith, escalating a conflict with the parcel delivery firm.

-Last month, Patton ratcheted up pressure on FedEx to boost compensation for contractors after the company's actions made it even harder for them to wring out profit in a downshifting, inflationary economy.
+Last month, Patton ratcheted up pressure on FedEx to boost compensation for contractors after company actions made it even harder for them to wring out a profit in a downshifting, inflationary economy.

-Patton, who was one the largest delivery contractors for FedEx, said contractors will be asked to anonymously answer a couple of questions and the data will be reviewed by an independent global advisory firm.
+Patton, who was one of the largest delivery contractors for FedEx, said contractors would be asked to anonymously answer a couple of questions and the data will be reviewed by an independent global advisory firm.

 "Under Smith's leadership, small business owners operating FedEx Ground's network have been increasingly burdened by extreme inflation costs and forced contract changes," Patton said.